-Since its inception in 2003, the Vital Forests / Vital Communities Initiative has developed and implemented strategies to promote the connection between a healthy forest-based economy, healthy forest ecosystems and healthy communities.
+Since its inception in 2003, the Vital Forests / Vital Communities Initiative developed and implemented strategies to promote the connection between a healthy forest-based economy, healthy forest ecosystems and healthy communities.

 - Forested Land Base and Resource